Packing for a Greek Island Summer

 How to pack for a Greek Summer

-Booked for the holiday of your summer fantasies on the legendary isles of Greece?
-Santorini or Sifnos, that sunkissed dream follows the same fetching formula of cerulean seas and countryside adventures under cloudless blue skies.
+Santorini or Sifnos, that sunkissed Greek island dream follows the same fetching formula of cerulean seas and countryside adventures under cloudless blue skies.
 Full of charm, yet riddled with potholes, you’ll want to avoid tripping over cobblestone streets, slipping over ubiquitous marble floors, and the chilly bite of meltemi winds (northern summer winds affecting the Cycladic islands).
-From anatomic slippers to the perfect type of swimwear, there’s a smart way to pack for the sea and sun.
+From anatomic flip flops to the perfect type of swimwear, there’s a smart way to pack for the sea and sun.
 Here’s how:

 Summer mini bags

-Little, but large enough for your phone, card holder and keys, the perfect mini bag slips seamlessly into a large tote you can leave in your car rental (discreetly, so as not to encourage break-ins).
+Little, but large enough for your phone, card holder and keys, the perfect mini bag slips seamlessly into a large tote you can leave behind in your car rental (discreetly, so as not to encourage break-ins) for a quick run.
 Whip it out for quick trips to archaeological sites, village walks, or toilet trips with your toddler.
-What’s on our lust list this season?
-Always something from Bottega Veneta, Celine’s Triomphe phone lambskin pouch and, more affordably, Longchamp’s EPure phone bag.

 Summer travel tote bags

 Greece is where your basket bag is truly home.
 But few travel well with bulky frames.
 Lightweight and packable, we’re in love with Loewe’s shell and anagram market bags.
-But if you, like me, find it hard to splurge on raffia that gets tossed around in the sand, haute-hippy Sezane launches an affordable, French-chic range of basket bags and jute totes every summer.
+But if you, like me, find it hard to splurge on raffia only to toss it around in the sand, haute-hippy Sezane launches an affordable, French-chic range of basket bags and jute totes every summer.
 More practically, State of Escape’s neoprene bags are super-light and washable.
 They also have an oversized collection for the family mule of large households.
-Our top beach bag pick for something that’s not afraid of getting dirty?
-Ikea’s Sackkcarra bag is cheap, cheerful, packs easily, and is waterproof.
+Our top beach bag pick?
+Zara’s reusable XL shopper, or Ikea’s waterproof Sackkcarra

+While sneakers are better suited for walking, our summer footwear of choice is something that lets sand pass between our toes.
 Snug, supportive, and grippy enough to provide traction on marble streets (and steps!) and slippery beach rocks, Archies might be one of the few flip-flops your podiatrist won’t mind you wearing.
-And while sneakers are better suited for most walking activities, our footwear of choice in summer is something that lets sand pass through our toes.

 Avoid heels at all costs, and anything that will get trapped between cobblestones streets.
 If you enjoy exploring Greek villages as much as we do, look for brands that have supple straps and provide comfortable padding between you and the rocky paths you will roam.
 Spanish brand Gioseppo is one of our favourites.

 Sun protection (all kinds of it) is nearly as essential as your phone and keys.
 For sunscreen, easily found in Greek pharmacies are local go-to brands Apivita and Korres, in addition to European favourites like La Rosche Posay and Avene.
 Looking for a cute hat?
 If you’re bound for the windy Cyclades, get something with chin straps, or a baseball cap.
+Lastly, I wouldn’t normally recommend carrying an umbrella, but Fulton’s aerolite umbrella is so light and small it’s made itself a staple in the heat of July and August.
 Quick tip on hydration and water bottles: tap water is not drinkable on most islands.
 We find bringing our own refillable water bottles redundant since you will have to purchase bottled water anyways.

 Sundress